 The purpose of the project grant is to give researchers the freedom to formulate their own research idea, method and implementation, and to solve a specific research task within a limited period.
-The focus of this grant is to promote the development of methods for replacing, reducing and/or refining animal experiments according to the 3R principle.
+This is a project grant with focus, aiming to promote the development of methods to replace, reduce and/or refine experiments on animals according to the 3R principle.

 Support form: Project support

 Subject area: Humanities and Social Sciences, Medicine and Health, Natural and Engineering Sciences, Educational Sciences

 Focus: Development of methods to replace, reduce and/or refine experiments on animals (3R)

 Participating researchers: Up to 6 other researchers may be invited to join the application